CumulusNetworks/config-backup-upgrade-helper/README.md

 - Clears out all of /mnt/persist except for backup archives and license files.
   Copy any desired files off the box before running this script.
+  This is done because having any config files in /mnt/persist is a dangerous workflow that can result in configuration surprises after a reboot.

 - As part of the migration operation, the 2nd slot on x86 platforms is mounted to /tmp/slotx_yyyy.
 If the script terminates abnormally, this would